 - access to the Academic Showcase, which offers information on approximately 40 institutions offering geoscience undergraduate and graduate degree programs

 - luncheon with AGU leadership, AGU Fellows, and MSPHDS students

 - an afternoon shadowing program where small groups of students visit scientific sessions

 Recent participants in the Bright STaRS program have included students involved with the Earth Science High School Internship Program (Stanford, CA), the California Academy of Sciences, the Lawrence Hall of Science at the University of California at Berkeley, University of California at Santa Cruz, Branson School, San Francisco State University, and the University of Arizona.

-Students and program advisors who are interested in this program MUST contact AGU education staff, Pranoti Asher or Bethany Adamec.
+Students and program advisors who are interested in this program MUST contact AGU education manager Pranoti Asher.
 Participating students will be required to submit at least one abstract (this can be a group abstract) by the Fall Meeting abstract deadline (typically in August).
 The student must be the lead author on the abstract and no late abstracts will be allowed.